 VR-SFP Chapter 17: Basic Employment Services

+The following sections in the VR-SFP have been revised and will take effect 10-1-21.

 17.6 Employment Services Fee Schedule

 A provider cannot collect money from a VR customer or the customer's family for any service.
 If VR and another resource are paying for a service for a customer, the total payment must not exceed the fee specified in the Standards for Providers manual.

+Premium Services may be available for some Basic Employment Services.
+Premium Services are paid after all deliverables for the service have been made.
+For more information, refer to Chapter 20: Premiums.

 Non-bundled Employment Services